Ryuthns/MQTT-Project/Center Processing/Readme.md

 ## How it works
 The program will read and get data like server, topic, and path from config.txt file in the same directory.

-# Save-file and Send-file
-Texts will be sent via MQTT while pictures will be sent via the help of tcp socket.